cwiggins123/dotfiles/README.md

 ## About Me:

-I'm Chris Wiggins, an UNIX and FOSS admin and enthusiast by trade and hobby, and an aspiring homesteader.
+I'm Chris Wiggins, a WiFi engineer by trade, an UNIX and FOSS admin and enthusiast by hobby, and an aspiring homesteader.

 The software and hardware I use: